rinajhinjhina/rohanfaiyaz/content/post/let-it-ripple.md

 }
 ```

-The `overflow: hidden` property prevents the ripple from _rippling_ out of the container, which is in this case a button.
-The ripple is a circie (`border-radius: 100%`) which will start at 0% size and 75% opacity and scale to 200% its size as it fades out.
+The `overflow: hidden` property prevents the ripple from _rippling_ out of the container.
+The ripple is a circie (`border-radius: 100%`) which starts at a small size and grows large as it fades out.
+The growing and fade out animations are achieved by manipulating `transform: scale` and `opacity` in our ripple animation.

 We will however need to dynamically provide a few styles using Javascript.
 We need to find the positional coordinates i.e. `top` and `left`, which are based on where the user clicked, and the actual `height` and `width`, which depend on the size of the container.